Porter and Chester Institute: History

 In 2010 PCI further expanded its presence in Eastern Massachusetts by opening branches in Canton and Woburn.
 The Woburn campus will be the largest campus for Porter and Chester and will allow PCI to better serve the metropolitan areas of Boston, Quincy and Brocton as well as surrounding towns.

-In 2009, Porter and Chester Institute was awarded with the School of Excellence Award from ACCSCT.
+In 2009, Porter and Chester Institute was awarded a School of Excellence Award from Accrediting Commission of Career Schools and Colleges (ACCSC).

 In October 2014, the Westborough locations closed and moved to Worcester, Massachusetts.

 James Bologa is the President and Chief Executive Officer of Porter and Chester Institute.